Wind-River/software-parts-catalog1/README.md

 ## Querying Data
 We use Graphql to provide access to our data.
-More details can be found in the [data access document](/docs/data-access.md), or at out [Graphql schema](/services/main/packages/graphql/schema.graphqls).
+More details can be found in the [data access document](/docs/data-access.md), or at our [Graphql schema](/services/main/packages/graphql/schema.graphqls).

 ## Persistent Data
 To persist data, you can mount volumes onto your local system.